jazzTheJackRabbit/p4_advanced_lane_detection/README.md

 > [4] Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+The part of the code responsible for detecting lines is as follows:
+* `pipeline.Pipeline.detect_lane_lines` - Line 323 - Detects lane line on the first frame
+* `pipeline.Pipeline.detect_lane_lines_with_prior` - Line 455 - Detects lane line on all the future frames by using the previous frame's lane line fit.

 To identify the lane lines I implemented a method to use the perspective transformed image to detect lane lines by:
 * Finding a histogram of raw intensities for the bottom half of the image